 Quick facts about magnet features

-Adhesive force per volumeFerrite magnets are much weaker than neodymium magnets of the same volume (see Are your super magnets really the "world's strongest"?).
+Adhesive force per volumeFerrite magnets are much weaker than neodymium magnets of the same volume (see "World's strongest magnets"?).
 Neodymium is therefore the preferred material when you have little space available and the end product needs to be fairly light (miniaturisation).

 Same volume, different adhesive force: